huntdatacenter/docs/docs/do-science/faq/compute.md

 ### How can I make the login 'passwordless'?

-You can add your keys to the IaaS and blue machines or 'passwordless' logins.
+You can add your keys to the IaaS and SPOT machines or 'passwordless' logins.
 In your home machine:

 ```bash
 # -- Add keys